apache/royale-docs/features/actionscript/private-constructors.md

 layout: docpage
 title: Private constructors
 description: Private constructors in ActionScript
+permalink: /features/as3/private-constructors
 ---

 # Private constructors in ActionScript

 -allow-private-constructors

-[Apache Royale](https://royale.apache.org/){:target='_blank'} adds support for declaring the constructor of a class `private` instead of `public` in [ActionScript](features/as3.html).
+[Apache Royale](https://royale.apache.org/){:target='_blank'} adds support for declaring the constructor of a class `private` instead of `public` in [ActionScript](features/as3).
 When a constructor is private, it cannot be instantiated with the `new` keyword outside of the class where it is defined.
 Private constructors are commonly used for implementing the *singleton* design pattern, which is when only one instance of a particular class should ever be created.

 ## Enable private constructors

-Like other [new ActionScript language features](features/as3.html#new-actionscript-language-features-in-royale) that Royale adds, are enabled by default.
+Like other [new ActionScript language features](features/as3#new-actionscript-language-features-in-royale) that Royale adds, are enabled by default.
 To disable private constructors in your application, use the `-allow-private-constructors` compiler option.

 ```sh
 mxmlc -allow-private-constructors=false MyApp.mxml